 Roasting the bell pepper

-The bell pepper can be roasted along with the pumpkin, since it takes roughly the same time, if you’re using a 1 kg pumpkin and a medium-sized bell pepper.
-Roast the bell pepper as a whole so that the juices remain in the cavity which can (and should) be used.
+The bell pepper/ capsicum can be roasted along with the pumpkin, since it takes roughly the same time, if you’re using a 1 kg pumpkin and a medium-sized bell pepper.
+Roast the capsicum as a whole so that the juices remain in the cavity which can (and should) be used.
 Peel and halve the pepper carefully so as to “catch” the juice within and chop roughly.
 Keep aside.

 Roasting the pumpkin seeds